SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 scinv works with different commands:

-- :ref:`scinv_apply`: Read and apply notifiers,
+- :ref:`scinv_ls`: List the content of inventories in XML files,
-- :ref:`scinv_check`: Check the consistency of inventories,
+- :ref:`scinv_check`: Merge and test inventories, check the completeness and consistency of parameters, report any issue,
-- :ref:`scinv_keys`: Merge inventory files and generate key files,
+- :ref:`scinv_merge`: Merge and test inventory files,
-- :ref:`scinv_ls`: List the content of inventories,
+- :ref:`scinv_keys`: Merge and test inventories, generate key files or remove key files without coorresponding inventory,
-- :ref:`scinv_merge`: Merge inventory files,
+- :ref:`scinv_sync`: Merge and test inventory files, generate or remove key files, synchronise the inventory with the database and send updates by notifiers to the messaging for saving to the database,
-- :ref:`scinv_sync`: Synchronize inventories in files and writing sending to the messaging for saving to the database.
+- :ref:`scinv_apply`: Read and apply notifiers.

 The command **must** be given as **1st** parameter to the application.
 All others parameters must follow.